claranet/terraform-signalfx-detectors/database/postgresql/README.md

 Feel free to add more queries either for specific use cases or for generic purpose (please submit a PR in this case).

+## Notes

-__Note__: if you master database is protected you will need to override `databases` with the list of readable databases or monitor will fail to collect metrics.
+* if you master database is protected you will need to override `databases` with the list of readable databases or monitor will fail to collect metrics.

-__Warning__: the heartbeat detector works a little differently from other database modules because of its granularity.
+* the heartbeat detector works a little differently from other database modules because of its granularity.
 Indeed, metrics are sent "per database" basis so this detector could raise alert for a deleted databse in addition to the usual alert when the database server does not reponse anymore.

+* For metrics about queries execution time, you must enable `pg_stat_statements` extension which should be specified in the `shared_preload_libraries` config option in the main PostgreSQL configuration at server start up.
+Then, the extension must be enabled for each database by running `CREATE EXTENSION IF NOT EXISTS pg_stat_statements;` on each database.